Terms and Conditions of Your AccountNew Fees Effective September 1st Click Here

 Multiple signatures, electronic check conversion, and similar transactions - An electronic check conversion transaction is a transaction where a check or similar item is converted into an electronic fund transfer as defined in the Electronic Fund Transfers regulation.
 In these types of transactions the check or similar item is either removed from circulation (truncated) or given back to you.
 As a result, we have no opportunity to review the check to examine the signatures on the item.
 You agree that, as to these or any items as to which we have no opportunity to examine the signatures, you waive any requirement of multiple signatures.

-Notice of withdrawal - We reserve the right to require not less than 7 days’ notice in writing before each withdrawal from an interest-bearing account other than a time deposit, or from any other savings account as defined by Regulation D. (The law requires us to reserve this right, but it is not our general policy to use it.)
+Notice of withdrawal - We reserve the right to require not less than 7 days’ notice in writing before each withdrawal from an interest-bearing account other than a time deposit, or demand deposit, or from any other savings account as defined by Regulation D. (The law requires us to reserve this right, but it is not our general policy to use it.)
 Withdrawals from a time account prior to maturity or prior to any notice period may be restricted and may be subject to penalty.
 See your notice of penalty for early withdrawal.

 Uniform Single-Party or Multiple-Party Account Selection Form Notice

 The type of account you select may determine how property passes on your death.
 Your will may not control the disposition of funds held in some of the following accounts.
 You may choose to designate one or more convenience signers on an account, even if the account is not a convenience account.
 A designated convenience signer may make transactions on your behalf during your lifetime, but does not own the account during your lifetime.
 The designated convenience signer owns the account on your death only if the convenience signer is also designated as a P.O.D. payee or trust account beneficiary.